handist/collections/README.md

 + A slightly customized version of [APGAS for Java](https://github.com/x10-lang/apgas/tree/master/apgas) [located in this repository](https://github.com/handist/apgas)
 + A library providing Java bindings to MPI calls: either [MPJ-Express](http://mpj-express.org/) or [mpiJava](https://sourceforge.net/projects/mpijava/).

-To ease the compilation process, we placed these two libraries which are usually downloaded from their project's website in a git repository so that they will be downloaded automatically like any normal maven dependency.
-We provide two compilation profiles for the library: `mpj` (default) and `mpijava` which allows you to switch the dependency to the MPJ-Express library or the mpiJava library respectively.

-Whichever library/profile you choose does not change the JAR produced by running `mvn package` or `mvn package -Pmpijava`.
-You can very well compile the library with default profile (using the MPJ-Express library) and execute your programs using the mpiJava library.
-The implementation of the Java bindings used is determined by the classpath you provide when launching your program.
++ A small utility to test the distributed features of the library that rely on MPI calls: [mpi-junit](https://github.com/handist/mpi-junit/)

-## Creating the JAR
+## Compiling the project

-You can compile the library from source by checking out the library and running `mvn package` of `mvn package -Pmpijava`.
-The JAR will be created under the `target` directory.
+We use Maven to compile and test the library.
+You can compile the library from source by checking it out with github and running command `mvn package`.
+This will create a java archive under folder `target/`.

 ## Running the tests